oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-38-threadflowlocation-object.md

 > NOTE: The motivation for this property is an analysis tool that uses a set of rules to guide its analysis as it traces tainted data from a source to a sink.
 For example, at one location, the tool might apply a rule that says: "If the input to `String.Substr` is tainted, then so is the return value."
 Such a tool can represent these "helper rules" as a custom taxonomy ([sec](#taxonomies)), an array of `reportingDescriptor` objects ([sec](#reportingdescriptor-object)).
 Each member of `threadFlowLocation.taxa` can reference one of these helper rules.

-> EXAMPLE: This example illustrates the scenario in the above note.
+> EXAMPLE 1: This example illustrates the scenario in the above note.
 >
 > ```json
 > {                                # A run object (§3.14).